nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 * Sensor module
 * Modem module

-Modules that do not have dedicated threads process events in the context of system work queue in the event manager callback.
+Modules that do not have dedicated threads process events in the context of system work queue in the Application Event Manager callback.
 Therefore, their workloads must be light and non-blocking.

 All module threads have the following identical properties by default: